EduardoKrausME/moodle-theme_eadtraining/README.md

-# Training
+# Ead Training

-At Training, we believe in free education that is accessible to everyone, visually appealing in both content and design.
+At Ead Training, we believe in free education that is accessible to everyone, visually appealing in both content and design.

 ## 🔧 Accessibility Features